 Kidney Stone Treatment in Plano, TX

-Kidney stones are a serious condition that send more than half a million people to the emergency room every year.
+Kidney stones are a serious condition that sends more than half a million people to the emergency room every year.
 Not only do they cause pain, but kidney stones can block the urinary tract, leading to severe infection.
-The doctors at Texas Urology Specialists have extensive experience with kidney stone treatment and prevention.
-They have access to the latest and most innovative treatment options including lasers and ESWL lithotripsy.
+Urologist Michael G. Wierschem, MD has extensive experience with kidney stone treatment and prevention.
+He has access to the latest and most innovative treatment options including lasers and ESWL lithotripsy.
 In most cases, patients with active stones will be seen within 24-48 hours.

 What Causes Kidney Stones?

 Stones form when urine contains more crystal-forming substances – such as calcium, oxalate, and uric acid – than the fluid in urine can dilute.
 Urine may also lack substances that prevent crystals from sticking together, creating an ideal environment for stones to form.

 To reduce your risk of stones:

 - Drink adequate water.
 Doctors usually recommend passing about 2 liters a day

 - Use lemons in your water as this can decrease your risk of forming more stones